bio-phys/complexespp/pycomplexes/README.md

 This ensures that are running against the current version in the checkout.
 To add coverage information as well add `--cov=pycomplexes`.

+## Help

+To find help about the tools included in pycomplexes run

+    pycomplexes --help

+For help for an individual tool run

+    pycomplexes <command> --help